 The “invention” turns out to be the theme for a Passacaglia, where the ostinato is first in the left hand on the piano, then the roles of the two instruments are temporarily reversed.
 The movement gets more and more virtuosic, intricate, challenging and highly virtuosic on the piano.
-Also the violin part is very demanding, with its double-stop polyphony, rich in trills, again in the intonation (there were no further, noticeable “incidents” here).
+However, also Julia Fischer’s violin part is very demanding, with its double-stop polyphony, rich in trills, again in the intonation (there were no further, noticeable “incidents” here).

 Throughout the movement (and the sonata, actually the entire evening), Yulianna Avdeeva proved to be a real master in controlling the dynamics, and in maintaining the acoustic balance.

 Clearly, the Shostakovich sonata was very impressive, the highlight of the evening.
 Expectedly, the applause was enthusiastic.
-The artists announced an encore:
+Julia Fischer announced an encore:

 Encore — Brahms: Violin Sonata “F.A.E.”, Scherzo (Allegro) in C minor, WoO 2